-I’m a 31-year-old writer, healthy recipe developer, New York Times bestselling author, a sometimes public speaker, and I’m proud to say, the only living person who openly admits that Titanic is still her favorite movie.
+I’m a 32-year-old writer, healthy recipe developer, New York Times bestselling author, a sometimes public speaker, and I’m proud to say, the only living person who openly admits that Titanic is still her favorite movie.

 What you should know: I believe in balancing health and happiness.

-Ten years ago, I weighed nearly 300 pounds.
+Twelve years ago, I weighed nearly 300 pounds.
 After 20 years of being big, knowing I needed to change—and trying to, but failing—hitting 268 on the scale was my turning point.
 I started eating better, learning about nutrition for the first time in my life.
 I started exercising regularly.
 In short, I overhauled my life.
 A little over a year after I began, I lost 135 pounds.
 It was the hardest and most rewarding experience, and although I didn’t realize it at the time, I was only at the beginning.
-This story—the 20 year lead-up, the weight loss, and the lessons learned long after—in my memoir, It Was Me All Along.
+This story—the 20 year lead-up, the weight loss, and the lessons learned long after—is all in my memoir, It Was Me All Along.

 Take a look at my weight loss posts